enthought/traits-futures/docs/source/guide/threading.rst

 means all of them.
 When using Traits Futures it's still important to have a good understanding of general concurrency and threading-related issues (deadlocks, race conditions, and so on).
-This section gives some recommendations to consider.
+This section gives some things to consider.
 Most of these recommendations are not specific to Traits Futures, but apply more generally any time that you're writing concurrent (and especially multithreaded) code.